 I had mincemeat pie that was made with suet, and it is truly superior to that which does not have it.
 So many people said “Ew!” to suet that manufacturers removed it from the ingredients, thereby producing a far inferior product.
 It’s been so vilified that younger butchers don’t even know what it is.

-I finally found a butcher who had it, and asked my friend to pick it up for me, as he was closer to the butcher shop.
+I finally found a butcher who had it and asked my friend to pick it up for me, as he was closer to the butcher shop.
 He brought me this mass of fat, and I put it in the refrigerator.
-So, today, I started actually making the pudding.
+So, today, I started making the pudding.

-I decided to use a recipe from Housekeeping in Old Virgina.
-Actually, I used a combination of the various recipes.
+I decided to use a recipe from Housekeeping in Old Virginia.
+I used a combination of various recipes.
 They all had the same thing in common, equal amounts of bread, suet, eggs, brown sugar, and raisins.
 This was some true eyeballing.

 The recipe for Christmas Pudding with Hard Sauce is below, but you will want to read the procedure before tackling it yourself.

 The first thing to deal with was the suet.
-Suet has sinew that has to be removed.
-So, I separated the sinew from the fat, and put the fat aside.
+Suet has a sinew that has to be removed.
+So, I separated the sinew from the fat and put the fat aside.
 Then, I used my rotary grater and grated the suet finely until all the solid pieces were done.

 Then I had a nice bowl of grated suet.
 This was going to be my benchmark for the remaining ingredients.

 I beat the eggs slightly in the stand mixer, then added the brown sugar and spices, and beat it again.
 Then I added the breadcrumbs and some whiskey.
 I mixed it and realized I did not have enough breadcrumbs, so I processed some more bread in the food processor.
 I used a loaf of stale bread.